 Site Visits

-A&F Co. employs an international team based out of Hong Kong to support our factory base through site visits.
+A&F Co. employs an international team based out of Hong Kong and Shanghai to support our factory base through site visits.
 The team meets with factory management and the individual responsible for factory compliance.
 Together they review documents, tour the factory and share recommendations.
 After the visit, they set goals and a timeline for achieving them.
 These visits go well beyond audits.